n3vrmr/datto-item-vault/README.md

 # Regarding the data
 I am trying to collect as much information as possible on all deleted items, which sometimes means information that is not shown in the videos, such as the first two perks of a weapon roll, or a weapon's masterwork (when it is not masterworked).
 That means the data will be, in many parts, incomplete.
 However, I stil think there can be some useful insights by recording all of this in a dataset for future analysis.

+In the meantime, you can find description of each column below:

+## creator_name (string)
+Contains the name of the content creator doing the Vault Cleaning with Datto.

+## video_link (string)
+Link to the Youtube video of the Vault Cleaning.

+## item (string)
+Name of the deleted item.

+## rarity (string)
+Indicates item's rarity level.
+In Destiny, the rarity of an item can be Common, Uncommon, Rare, Legendary, or Exotic.

+## type (string)
+Indicates what kind of item it is, usually Weapon or Armor.

+## class (string)
+Indicates which kind of item it is within its type.
+For Armor, indicates which character class it belongs to.
+This name was chosen because it is very likely that Bungie utilized OOP to identify common attributes and functions of certain Weapon types.

+## slot (string)
+Which character slot the item belongs to.
+For Weapons, can be either Kinetic, Energy or Power.
+For Armor, Head, Arms, Chest, Legs or Class Item.

+## season (int-64)
+Indicates which season this item attributed to.

+## sunset (bool)
+Indicates whether the item is sunset or not.

+## masterworked (bool)
+Indicates whether the item has been masterworked or not.
+If an Armor piece is masterworked, all of its attributes will be increased by 2.

+## masterwork_trait (string)
+Only non-null in case the item is a Weapon.
+Indicates which attribute of the weapon is the masterwork on that weapon.
+If the previous column holds a value of `True`, this attribute is increased by a value of 10.
+This value is automatically added to the stats of a Weapon.

+## craftable (bool)
+Only non-null in case the item is a Weapon.
+Indicates whether a Weapon can be crafted or not.

+## crafted (bool)
+Only non-null in case the item is a Weapon.
+Indicates whether this particular instance of the Weapon has been crafted or not.

+## pinnacle/ritual (bool)
+Only non-null in case the item is a Weapon.
+Indicates whether this Weapon was the Pinnacle or Ritual Weapon of a particular season or not.

+## element (string)
+Indicates the damage type of the Weapon, or elemental affinity of the Armor piece (for Destiny's old armor system).
+NaN if the damage type is Kinetic.

+## intrinsic (string)
+Only non-null in case of Exotic items.
+Contains name of the main Exotic perk.

+## exotic_catalyst (string)
+Only non-null in case of Exotic Weapons.
+Contains name of the Exotic Catalyst perk, in case it is activated in the weapon.

+## frame (string)
+Only non-null in case of non-Exotic Weapons.
+Contains the designated Weapon frame, which usually indicates recoil patterns, impact and RPM on the Weapons.

+## perk_1 (string)
+Only non-null in case the item is a Weapon.
+Contains the name of the selected perk in the first perk column of a Weapon at the moment of deletion.
+May be NaN if this is not shown in the video.

+## perk_2 (string)
+Only non-null in case the item is a Weapon.
+Contains the name of the selected perk in the second perk column of a Weapon at the moment of deletion.
+May be NaN if this is not shown in the video.

+## perk_3 (string)
+Only non-null in case the item is a Weapon.
+Contains the name of the selected perk in the third perk column of a Weapon at the moment of deletion.

+## perk_4 (string)
+Only non-null in case the item is a Weapon.
+Contains the name of the selected perk in the fourth perk column of a Weapon at the moment of deletion.

+## origin_trait (string)
+Contains the name of the item's origin trait.
+Origin traits were only introduced in season 16 with the Witch Queen expansion, therefore items from previous seasons do not have origin traits.

 # Regarding the analysis
 My analysis will only begin once I finish the dataset, which will take a long time, as I mentioned above.
 Nonetheless, if you want to use the partial data for your own analysis, feel free to do so!
 I encourage anyone willing to use this dataset.
 If you find any errors, you can contact me through my email to let me know.